-Annuity vs. IRA Strategies for Your Retirement
+Annuity Versus IRA Strategies for Your Retirement

 Is One Better Than the Other or Should You Have Both?

 An IRA is an Individual Retirement Account.
-It comes in two basic forms—the traditional and the Roth.
-People who believe they’ll be in a higher tax bracket later in life usually pick the Roth because they pay the taxes upfront and not at withdrawal while people who would rather get the tax break now choose the traditional and pay taxes on the money later.
+It comes in two basic forms, traditional and Roth.
+There are a lot of complex differences between the two, but they mostly boil down to when a person pays taxes.
+For example, people who believe they’ll be in a higher tax bracket later in life usually pick the Roth account because they pay the taxes now, then withdraw the money tax-free later in life.
+Others may prefer to get the tax break now, so they choose the traditional account and pay taxes on the money later.

-Other a few other facts about annuities include:
+Here are a few facts about annuities:

 - Annuities can be jointly owned.

 - There is a wide range of annuity options to fit every income level, family size, and other financial situations.